Salvador

 Language

-The primary language spoken in Salvador is Brazilian Portuguese.
-English is not as widely spoken, so basic Portuguese phrases can be helpful for communication.
+The official language spoken in Salvador is Portuguese.
+English is not widely spoken, so it’s helpful to learn some basic Portuguese phrases for communication.

 Cost Of Living